utshomax/postman-docs/src/pages/docs/administration/scim-provisioning/scim-provisioning-overview.md

 * **Create group** - Creates a new [user group](/docs/administration/managing-your-team/user-groups/) in Postman.
 When you assign the Postman app to a group, Postman creates a new account for each user, adds each account to your organization's Postman team, and activates authentication for each user.
 If an existing Postman account uses an email that matches a user's email ID, an [email invite](/docs/administration/managing-your-team/managing-your-team/#inviting-users) to join your Postman team is sent to that user.
 Once the user accepts the invite, they'll be added to your team.

     > Newly created groups will have the Developer role in Postman by default.
-You can later [update group roles in Postman](/docs/administration/managing-your-team/managing-your-team/#managing-team-roles).
+You can later [update group roles in Postman](/docs/administration/managing-your-team/user-groups/#editing-team-roles-for-a-group).
+Also, you can later [control a group's access to workspaces and individual Postman entities](/docs/administration/managing-your-team/user-groups/#managing-roles-on-workspaces-and-postman-entities), such as collections and APIs.

 * **Delete group** - Deletes a user group in Postman.
 User accounts that were part of the deleted group are deactivated in Postman.